jeddy522/Used_Cars_Project/README.md

   - How to get started on “class Car:” part (refresher)
   - Correction on if/else and recommendation on code
   - Understanding what is being asked of in the assignment
   - Moral support (because still unable to code without help and format)
+## Note on Dataset
+This project uses the USA_cars_dataset.csv from Kaggle.
+The full dataset file is not included in this repository due to Github's file size limits (25MB), but the code demonstrates loading and processing the complete dataset locally.